Long Term Planning, Education, Schooling, College, and Connect The Thoughts

 requirements a student would do in college (and more), and

-IT.
-If it requires study (as my career did and does), they
+it.
+If it requires study (as my career did and does),

-including real world experience.
+world experience.
 I did.
-Millions of others
+Millions of others have.

 Finally, we come to